The 6 Best Puppy Toys Australia: Tested & Evaluated 2023

 While many puppies will chew on almost anything, it’s a good idea to avoid toys that have small parts that your dog could accidentally swallow.
 You also don’t want any sharp edges that could hurt the puppy.
 But other than that, most chew toys are completely fine as long as they are made from non-toxic materials.

-While teething toys and chew toys are made to be destroyed, comfort toys are the complete opposite.
+While teething toys and chew toys are made to be destroyed, comfort toys, for example puppy heartbeat toys, are the complete opposite.
 These are the lovely plush toys some dogs seem to keep around their whole lives.
 The truth is, any object can become a comfort toy to a puppy.
 Not all canines will be interested in those, though.
 Some simply love destroying any toy given to them, while others like to keep them around for comfort.

 These are the kind of toys you’ll want to use to keep your canine companion busy.
 Boredom can quickly turn into frustration and destructive behaviour, so it’s always a good idea to keep your dog entertained when you can’t give them enough attention.
 In what ways and to what extent is this possible?
 It will depend on the dog’s character.